What is a Lesson Flow?

 The Flow also makes your students learn and practise:

-- grammar: past forms (Past Simple, ‘used to’), future forms (Future Simple Present Continuous and ‘going to’), making comparisons, conjunctions and prepositions, gerund, First and Second Conditional.
+- grammar: past forms (Past Simple, ‘used to’, Past Perfect), future forms (Future Simple Present Continuous and ‘going to’), making comparisons, conjunctions and prepositions, the use of gerund, passive voice, First and Second Conditional.

-- functional language: expressing possibility, doubt and certainty as well as making and accepting apologies.
+- functional language: expressing possibility, doubt and certainty, making and accepting apologies, making excuses.

 Want to learn more?